sonatype/nexus-npm-repository-plugin/README.md

 These are the relevant branches

+* [nexus-2.10.x](https://github.com/sonatype/nexus-npm-repository-plugin/tree/nexus-2.10.x) production, contains latest changes (is CI built, is bundled with NX 2.10)

+Other branches:

 * [master](https://github.com/sonatype/nexus-npm-repository-plugin/tree/master) synced to upstream (outdated currently)
-* [sonatype-master](https://github.com/sonatype/nexus-npm-repository-plugin/tree/sonatype-master), ahead of "master", contains initial set of our changes, (outdated currently)
+* [sonatype-master](https://github.com/sonatype/nexus-npm-repository-plugin/tree/sonatype-master), (outdated currently, to be dropped)
-* [nexus-2.10.x](https://github.com/sonatype/nexus-npm-repository-plugin/tree/nexus-2.10.x) production, contains latest changes (is CI built, is bundled with NX 2.10)

 *To build latest and greatest Nexus npm plugin you need to checkout the [nexus-2.10.x](https://github.com/sonatype/nexus-npm-repository-plugin/tree/nexus-2.10.x) branch and build from it.*